 What is your dream for your life?
 What do you like to do?
 What are you good at?
 What do you enjoy?
-Discovering what is special about you, and what you want your future to look like, are the first steps in setting goals for your life as you transition from high school.
+Discovering what is special about you, and what you want your future to look like are the first steps in setting goals for your future.